BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 The present software works with the NXP 9DOF sensor combination (magnetometer, accelerometer, gyroscope) consisting of FXOS8700 + FXAS21002 (e.g. *Adafruit #3463 breakout* board).
 Only the I2C interface has been implemented and tested; a SPI interface is possible with additional work and testing.

 ## Background
-The sensor is used with the Signal K / SensESP project (https://github.com/SignalK/SensESP) to provide orientation data (e.g. magnetic heading, roll, and pitch) on a vessel.
+Orientation sensing using multi-mode sensors (e.g. accelerometer + gyroscope + magnetometer) has become quite accurate when coupled with the right sensor fusion software.
+My motivation for porting NXP's library is to create an orientation sensor for marine use, using off-the-shelf hardware and the Signal K / SensESP project (https://github.com/SignalK/SensESP) to provide orientation data (e.g. magnetic heading, roll, and pitch) on a vessel.

+An earlier version of NXP's sensor fusion library has been ported by AdaFruit for use with their sensors in the Arduino environment.
+A newer version of the NXP sensor fusion library (version 7.2) is available, and that is what the present project is using.
+This newer library has several improvements, including the ability to perform magnetic calibration while in use (as opposed to needing a separate software tool, as with the earlier fusion library).

 ## Where To Find...
-- test plans, data, results, etc are on [this project's Wiki](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/wiki)
+- **test plans, data, results**, etc are on [this project's Wiki](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/wiki)
-- code for running NXP's version 7 sensor fusion is under the Code tab of this repository.
-It hasn't been integrated to work with the SensESP project yet.
+- **NXP's version 7 sensor fusion** for ESP32 processors is under the Code tab of this repository.
+It hasn't been integrated to work with the SensESP project yet, but is fully functional with [NXP's Windows-based Sensor Toolbox](#nxp-sensor-toolbox) software application.
-- code for orientation sensor fusion under the SensESP project (using Adafruit's AHRS port of NXP's version 4.2 algorithm) is on the [Upstream](https://github.com/SignalK/SensESP) and [author's](https://github.com/BjarneBitscrambler/SensESP) project pages
+- **Adafruit's AHRS port of NXP's version 4.2 sensor fusion** as integrated with the SensESP project is on the [Upstream](https://github.com/SignalK/SensESP) and [author's](https://github.com/BjarneBitscrambler/SensESP) project pages

 ## Contributions
 Use the Issues and Pull Request tabs on this repository if you have suggestions or wish to contribute to this project.